 The first step to brewing ginger wine is to make an infusion (a fancy word for ginger tea).

-Grab a soup pot and bring a quart of water to a boil.
+Grab a large stock pot and bring about a quarter gallon of water to a simmer.

-Chop the ginger and add it to the water.
+Chop the ginger into thin slices and add it to the water.
 The smaller your ginger pieces, the more gingery your flavor will be.
-I only ever bother peeling the ginger if the skin is particularly hard and woody.
+I only bother peeling the ginger if the skin is particularly hard and woody.

-Turn down the temperature and allow the delicious mix to simmer for about an hour to draw out all of the ginger flavors.
+Allow the ginger tea to simmer for at least 15 minutes to draw out all of the ginger flavors, but I’ve gone up to an hour.
 Add more water if needed.
 The steam from this pot will smell lovely, and the ginger will turn the water a nice brown.

-Stir in the brown sugar until it is dissolved.
-Cover the pot and let it cool a bit while you sanitize your gallon jug, funnel, strainer, and your airlock and bung.
+Stir in the brown sugar until it is completely dissolved.
+Cover the pot and let it cool a bit while you sanitize your gallon jug, funnel, strainer, airlock, and bung.
 (Don’t know what those are?
 Click here.)

-Once the pot is cool enough to handle and the liquid safe to pour, pour the ginger tea into the carboy and top it off with water until the liquid reaches the neck of the jug.
+Once the pot is cool enough to handle and the liquid safe to pour, strain the ginger tea and discard or compost the ginger, orange peel, and raisins.
+Pour the tea into the carboy and top it off with cool water until the liquid reaches the neck of the jug.
 Add the bung and airlock.

-When the carboy is cool (a few hours later), sprinkle in the packet of yeast and carefully give the whole jug a good shake.
-Within a day or two, the jug should be bubbling happily.
+When the carboy is cool enough to touch (a few hours later), sprinkle in the packet of yeast and carefully give the whole jug a good shake.
+Within a day or two, the jug should be bubbling merrily.
 It should be happy to sit and bubble for a month or so.

 When the bubbles stop and the liquid is clear, it is time to taste, backsweeten, or bottle!
 (Learn more about those processes on my Brewing page)